-To use ImageMagick tool with PHP or Perl programming language, you will need to install ImageMagick with Imagick PHP extension for PHP and ImageMagick-perl extension for Perl.
+To use the ImageMagick tool with PHP or Perl programming language, you will need to install ImageMagick with the Imagick PHP extension for PHP and ImageMagick-Perl extension for Perl.

-Imagick is an simple php extension for creating and modifying images using the ImageMagick API program.
-There is a confusion in name, as people think that ImageMagick and Imagick both are same, but you can use ImageMagick without Imagick extension but you need both installed on your machine to use and run it.
+Imagick is a simple PHP extension for creating and modifying images using the ImageMagick API program.
+There is a confusion in name, as people think that ImageMagick and Imagick both are the same, but you can use ImageMagick without Imagick extension but you need both installed on your machine to use and run it.

-First, install following prerequisite php-pear and gcc packages to compile imagick PHP extension.
+First, install following prerequisite php-pear, php-devel and gcc packages to compile the Imagick PHP extension.

-Once you’ve installed php-pear and gcc packages, you may now install ImageMagick software for PHP and Perl support using Yum command.
+Once you’ve installed php-pear, php-devel, and gcc packages, you may now install ImageMagick software for PHP and Perl support using yum command.

 # yum install ImageMagick ImageMagick-devel ImageMagick-perl

-Next, compile the imagick for PHP extension.
-To do, simple run the following ‘pecl‘ command.
+Next, compile the Imagick for PHP extension.
+To do, simply run the following ‘pecl‘ command.
 It will install ImageMagick and imagick PHP extension module ‘imagick.so‘ under /usr/lib/php/modules directory.
-If you are using 64-bit system, the module directory path would be /usr/lib64/php/modules.
+If you are using a 64-bit system, the module directory path would be /usr/lib64/php/modules.

 Now, add the ‘imagick.so‘ extension to ‘/etc/php.ini‘ file.